Luxoft/bss-platform/README.md

 ```

 > [!NOTE]
+> Attachment will be added to notification only if:
+> - it is not inlined
-> Note that attachment will be inlined only if its 'Inline' field is true and its name is referred as image source in message body.
+> - it is inlined and reffered by name as image source in notification text

 ### Notifications Audit

-To use platform senders for notifications, first install the [NuGet package](https://www.nuget.org/packages/Luxoft.Bss.Platform.Notifications.Audit):
+To audit sent notifications, first install the [NuGet package](https://www.nuget.org/packages/Luxoft.Bss.Platform.Notifications.Audit):
 ```shell
 dotnet add package Luxoft.Bss.Platform.Notifications.Audit
 ```